edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Logistics_RegulatedGoods.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003711
-Comments: Articles of trade or commerce which are subject to, or controlled by a rule, regulation, or law at a particular point during their logistics lifecycle.
+rdfs:comment | Articles of trade or commerce which are subject to, or controlled by a rule, regulation, or law at a particular point during their logistics lifecycle. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: